 ENGL 092R - English for Academic Purposes 2: This advanced course in English as a Second Language focuses on Reading Comprehension.
-ENGL 92R also includes a one hour required lab time each week.
+ENGL 092R also includes a one hour required lab time each week.

-ENGL 101 - Freshman English 1: This course presents the academic English skills needed by students pursuing a college education, particularly rhetorical reading and writing.
-Students practice skills such as identifying the main points and supporting arguments in a variety of non-fiction texts, structuring their own writing logically and clearly, employing research skills, and preparing and delivering oral presentations.
-Some students who might be permitted to enroll with borderline TOEFL scores (institution's paper-based: 475-485) will be required to attend a 101X lab for one hour a week to ensure success in this rigorous college writing class.
+ENGL 101- Freshman English 1 (Reading and Composition): This course is a basic English reading and composition course and will focus on the academic English skills needed for pursuing a college education.
+Emphasis on reading comprehension of various kinds of texts, grammatical structures in standard written English.
+Students will learn to use inferential and critical study skills for a foundation necessary in college reading and writing.
+Students will practice skills such as identifying the main points and supporting arguments in a variety of nonfiction texts, structuring their own writing logically and clearly into critical book reviews.
+Students will also be responsible for vocabulary acquisition and improving reading skills.
+Students will learn to use basic computer processing and presentation software necessary for college learning.

+ENGL LAB requirement: Students who are permitted to enroll with borderline English Placement Test scores (500-510) will be required to attend a 101X lab for one hour a week to ensure success in this rigorous college writing class.
 Lower level students are more successful with added assistance this lab provides.
 In addition, the teacher can require this lab for students whose grade drops below the 75% point at any time during the semester.
+Students who are retaking ENGL 101 will also be required to attend the lab.
+The teacher will notify the student if this is required.

-ENGL 102 - Freshman English 2: This course which builds on Freshman English 1 involves reading and analyzing short texts.
-There are emphases on persuasive and research writing and speaking, as well as vocabulary acquisition.
+ENGL 102 - Freshman English 2 (Writing for Research) This course which builds on Freshman Composition ENGL 101 emphasizes precision, accuracy and effectiveness in written English.
+The class will focus on the writing process, research techniques and properly citing texts.
+The class will emphasize persuasive and research writing and speaking, as well as vocabulary acquisition and research presentation.
 Prerequisite: ENGL 101.